icdevs/Icdevs_mainsite/_posts/2023-01-09-36-Signing Tree and DER Encoding.md

 The developer that completes this bounty will qualify to pursue bounty [23a - Metacalls - Motoko](https://forum.dfinity.org/t/icdevs-org-bounty-23a-metacalls-motoko-up-to-10k/15422)

+The following library may be a good starter. https://github.com/icdevs/motoko-merkle-tree.
+Likely a number of things need to be added such as deleting values from tree.
+Please evaluate and update the library if it is missing something.

 This bounty gives the opportunity to